fmushayt/MEC/README.md

 MEC project for CS260: Analysis of algorithms at KAUST

-All tests and code written from scratch but MEC.py code adapted from
+Tests written from scratch but MEC.py code adapted from

 https://www.geeksforgeeks.org/minimum-enclosing-circle-set-1/?ref=rp